-- You want to run your function app on Linux, or you want to provide a custom image on which to run your functions.
+- You want to provide a custom image on which to run your functions.

-With an App Service plan, you can manually scale out by adding more VM instances, or you can enable autoscale.
+With an App Service plan, you can manually scale out by adding more VM instances.
+You can also enable autoscale.
 For more information, see Scale instance count manually or automatically.
 You can also scale up by choosing a different App Service plan.
 For more information, see Scale up an app in Azure.

 If you run on an App Service plan, you should enable the Always on setting so that your function app runs correctly.
 On an App Service plan, the functions runtime goes idle after a few minutes of inactivity, so only HTTP triggers will "wake up" your functions.
 Always on is available only on an App Service plan.
 On a Consumption plan, the platform activates function apps automatically.